Blosc/c-blosc2/plugins/README.md

 Plugin types
 --------------

-The plugins that are stored in the repository can be codecs or filters.
+The plugins that are registered in the repository can be codecs or filters.

 A **codec** is a program able to compress and decompress a digital data stream with the objective of reduce dataset size to enable a faster transmission